toshimaru/rails_backbone_demo_app/README.md

 * [Ruby on Rails Tutorial](http://ruby.railstutorial.org/chapters/a-demo-app#top)
 * [backbone-on-rails](https://github.com/meleyal/backbone-on-rails)

+## TODO

+* Separate JS and Ruby code into rails and grunt.

 ## README

 This README would normally document whatever steps are necessary to get the